 - manually add the payload to generate the data model.

+- Listen the handshake by clicking the button.
+PROCESIO is now listening for the webhook data in order to determine the data structure automatically.
 Once you start listening, you will see this page until data is received or until the timer ends, if no data is received.

 “Listen for another event” will trigger the loading state again.
 You can generate in the meantime another event from the other platform.
 If the data structure of the event received is different, the attributes are merged and duplicates removed.
 The data structure is updated, growing incrementally.